degenxdev/cny_bot/README.md

 5. PROFIT

 ## Naive algorithm
-If there is only 45 seconds left,
+If there is only 10 seconds left,
-If I am a not a buyer in the last 40 buy 1 envelop.

 Feel free to modify the bot code as you see fit!
 This is a starting naive bot implementation.